 The State Bar of Texas created the International Human Rights Committee (IHRC) in August 2015, the first of its kind among state bars, with the goals to study legal issues related to international human rights, inform Texas lawyers of these issues, and provide guidance to these Texas lawyers.

-Human Rights Day Virtual Events
+Human Rights Day Webinars

-December 10, 2020
+December 10, 2021

 Places are strictly limited, register now to secure your place.